reekuu/academic-email-checker/README.md

 To populate the **academic_domains** table, might use the university-domains-list repository (https://github.com/Hipo/university-domains-list) as a starting point.

-To populate the **public_domains** table, might use a list of common public email domains.
-Refer to this example list of common public email domains for the prototype: https://gist.github.com/tbrianjones/5992856.
+To populate the **public_domains** table, might use a list of common public email domains. (https://gist.github.com/tbrianjones/5992856) used as an example for the prototype.

 ## Requirements

 - Python 3.x
-- CSV files containing academic and public email domains
+- CSV files containing academic and public email domains (comes with the data folder)

 ## Run the script